Equine Care & Management 1 & 2 (Code EM) £252.00

 - Instead of asking others for advice – they will be asking you!

 - You can work at your own speed in your own time.

 - You will gain more confidence and you and your horse will benefit as a result

 - Gain BHS Stages theory knowledge without the exams/assessments.

 - Horse ownership not required.
 BHS membership not required.

 - Self assessment throughout to help you achieve your goal.

-- Friendly one to one tutor for every student.
-We provide hands on personal tutor contact – we do not simply offer online support and assessments.
+- Lingfield provides hands on personal tutor contact – we do not simply offer online support and assessments.
 Each of our 5 tutors supports their own students throughout their course.